When Composite Likelihood Meets Stochastic Approximation: Discussion

 \section{Discussion}

-When the optimization noise is non-negligible, it is crucial to properly quantify the uncertainty around stochastic approximations if the goal is to run valid frequentist inference about true parameters.
+When the optimization noise is non-negligible, it is crucial to properly quantify the uncertainty around stochastic approximations if the goal is to run valid frequentist inferences about true parameters.
 We show how the asymptotic variance of such estimators compounds two sources of uncertainty: the sampling variability of the data and the noise injected in the procedure by the SGs.
-We focus on optimizing composite likelihoods and suggest constructing the SGs using a hypergeometric sampling of sub-likelihood contributions because of its statistical and computational efficiencies.
-The resulting estimator is a flexible inferential tool that can be highly beneficial from a practical perspective, given the widespread use of composite likelihood modelling strategies in applied statistics.
+We optimize composite likelihoods by constructing the SGs using a hypergeometric sampling of sub-likelihood contributions, which enhances their statistical and computational efficiencies.
+The resulting estimator is a flexible inferential tool for applied research.
+In contrast to existing methods that discard part of the data to reduce computational times \citep{dillon2010stochastic, mazo2023randomized}, our proposal utilizes available information more parsimoniously, leading to improved statistical efficiency.
+Additionally, a small experiment in online Appendix E compares our method with the randomized pairwise likelihood estimator of \citet{mazo2023randomized}.
+The results confirm that spreading the usage of likelihood components across iterations via stochastic optimization rather than discarding them leads to improved estimation performances.

 Various extensions of the proposed method are possible by expanding the scope of the parameter update in Algorithm~\ref{algo:csgd}.
-A first straightforward broadening relates to quasi-Newton alternatives of standard stochastic gradient descent \citep{byrd2011}.
-Such extensions can be quite effective in practice because of adapting the stepsize to the different scales of each parameter, which typically improves the convergence of the estimator.
-Some non-exhaustive examples of quasi-Newton stochastic updates can be found in \cite{bordes2009sgd} and \cite{byrd2016}.
-A second forthright extension enriches the update step to account for proximal operators, allowing the incorporation of non-differentiable terms in the estimation, like projections and lasso penalties, as investigated in \cite{atchade2017} and \cite{zhang2022}.
+A first straightforward extension relates to quasi-Newton alternatives of standard SG descent \citep{byrd2011}.
+Such extensions can be quite effective in practice because they adapt the steps to the different scales of each parameter, which typically improves the convergence of the estimator.

+A second forthright extension enriches the update step to account for proximal operators, allowing for non-differentiable terms like projections and lasso penalties, as investigated in \citet{atchade2017} and \citet{zhang2022}.

+Nevertheless, the current proposal still has limitations, particularly when making inferences with an increasing parameter space.
+From a computational perspective, it does not address the challenge of computing $\bm{H}^{-1}$ and $\bm{J}$.